 Water/Wastewater Engineer Salary

-Average Water & Wastewater Engineers in the United States take home approximately $60K per year on average.
-The most important factor affecting compensation for this group are mostly affected by geographic location, followed by years of experience and the particular employer.
-There are more male Water & Wastewater Engineers than female among those who completed the questionnaire, making up 65 percent.
+Water & Wastewater Engineers in the United States take home approximately $60K per year on average.
+The most important factor affecting compensation for this group are mostly affected by residence, followed by career duration and the individual firm.
 For the most part, Water & Wastewater Engineers enjoy their work and report high levels of job satisfaction.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
 Most Water & Wastewater Engineers (68 percent) who took the survey are men.
 The data for this synopsis comes from respondents who took the PayScale salary survey.